 Perseverance in the trials of life builds character.

 Character: the qualities of a person that makes a person who they are.

 Character is often built by the experiences a person goes through, such as trials or moments of joy.
 Explain to your mentee that they can build good character or bad character through life experiences.
-They have a choice in how their life turns out.
 Good character can be summed up in the Fruits of the Spirit.
 It can also be doing the right thing when no one is looking.